 For the past two decades, children’s access to quality elementary education has been a major focus of the central and state government.
 Unemployment continues to be common for India’s eastern state of Bihar, one of the country’s largest and poorest states.
 As young people fail to complete the full cycle of school education and secure steady employment, these have remained a major educational and economical challenge.

 In October 2015, we established a district-wide Proof of Concept of the Anandshala program in Samastipur, in partnership with The Hans Foundation and Bihar Education Project Council (BEPC).
-It zeroes in on improving implementation of government educational policies, and we hope to use our learning from Samastipur to replicate interventions across other districts in Bihar.
+It zeroed in on improving implementation of government educational policies, and we hope to use our learning from Samastipur to replicate interventions across other districts in Bihar.

 In 2016, our MyQuest initiative started in colleges and Industrial Training Institutes (ITIs) to equip young people with the skills they need to make better career decisions.
 Since 2019, our work via the Secondary Schools program promotes STEM education for girls enrolled in govt. high schools, thereby ensuring young women in the state have the knowledge and agency to pursue opportunities in STEM related fields.